 Abstract

 In India, about 12.3 million women are employed in the fishing industry, engaging in activities such as fishing gear maintenance, net repair, fish cultivation, processing and sale.
 In b fishing communities (??), however, their contribution is mainly ignored.
 The unseen labour of women is at the core of the fishing industry.
 The main (what?) to study the Economic contributions of Rameswaram Taluk women fisherfolk. (punctuation) and to investigate the impact of self-help groups and joint liability groups of Rameswaram Taluk women fisherfolk.
-(The sentence is not finished)
+(The sentence is not finished) The abstract5 is too short.

 Key Words: Women Fisher Folk, Seaweed Collectors, Dry Fish and Fish Net